uchicago-cs/cmsc35350/README.md

 # LLM-based article processing pipeline

 This repository contains text processing code relevant to the class CMSC 35360 at the University of Chicago.
+There are two directories:
+* `source` is the code described in the following
+* `eth` is example data relating to Ethylene, as referenced in the following

 ##  Some set up